 Explicit mode involves HTTP traffic via the CONNECT method.
-HTTPS traffic is then encapsulated in HTTP and the method for sending requests allows setting up a relationship of trust between the client and the server.
+HTTPS traffic is then encapsulated in HTTP and the method for sending requests makes it possible set up a relationship of trust between the client and the server.

 BLOCK MESSAGES

 The configuration screen for the Block messages module comprises 2 sections: